 All the water in your flour and water mixture is not immediately absorbed.

-By the next morning, you mixture may look more runny because the flour has had enough time to absorb all the water.
+By the next morning, your mixture may look runnier because the flour has had enough time to absorb all the water.

-Once the flour and water are combined in the bowl you want to mix them together well.
+Once the flour and water are combined in the bowl you want to mix them well.